-The yield curve is an important thing to watch for if you are trying to understand what’s going to happen with the economy and the inverted yield curve usually means that we’re about a year from the next recession.
-Let’s dig a bit deeper in this subject in order to understand what it means for us and what can we do about it.
+The yield curve is an important thing to watch for if you are trying to understand what’s going to happen with the economy.
+Yield curve inversion often means we’re about a year from the next recession.
+Let’s dig a bit deeper in order to understand how it works and what can we do about it.

 What Is Yield Curve?

 The yield curve shows the relation between the interest rate and the term of the bonds.
 We’re going to talk about US Treasury bonds only, for simplicity’s sake.
 The x-axis shows the term and the y-axis shows the return.
 Here is how the yield curve looks most of the time:

 What can it tell us?
 Nothing interesting, actually.
 We may conclude that the investors expect higher return for buying the longer term bonds, which is completely rational.
 There are more things that can go wrong with the economy in the next 30 years than in the next 3 months, so the investors usually want some kind of compensation for taking the extra risk of buying the longer term bonds.
 There are several alternative explanations that extend or even contradict this model, but the important thing to get from this chart is that it is the “normal” shape of the yield curve.
 This shape has the same form most of the time, at least since the Great Depression.

 How does the yield curve look now?
 Not very well, actually.
 As you may see, it changed its shape, and it has become partly inverted: